marisarpo/horizons-week02/day2/1_warmup/README.md

 ## Instructions

-Open the skeleton file [index.html][index] in your web browser and text editor.
+Open the below codepen.
 Your goal is to use media queries so that the three elements are laid out responsively as follows:

 - On large displays (>= 900px width), they should all be laid out in a row.